Chapter 6: Checkpoint & CheckpointStore Trait

 Checkpoints are the "save game" mechanism for Floxide workflows.

-• A Checkpoint is a snapshot containing the current shared Context and the list of pending WorkItems for a specific run.
+• A Checkpoint is a snapshot containing the current shared Context and the list of pending WorkItems for a specific run, primarily used for local/manual persistence.

 • The CheckpointStore trait defines the standard interface (save, load) for persisting and retrieving these snapshots.